DEFRA/waste-tracking-service/docs/api-specification.md

 Are you a waste receiver or software provider and want to get involved?
 [Sign up for our Digital Waste Tracking Private Beta test](private-beta-comms-sign-up.md)

-These APIs are a draft.
+These APIs are in Private Beta stage.
 They may be updated to reflect changes to policy, legislation and user feedback.

 We are designing waste tracking APIs to be flexible and accommodate differences in business processes, allowing for: